Babak70/Projector_network/README.md

 # Description
-The source code as well as the dataset accompanying the paper "Competing neural networks for the robust control of non-linear systems" by B. Rahmani, D. Loterie, E. Kakkava, N. Borhani, U. Tegin, D. Psaltis and C. Moser is provided.
+The source code as well as the dataset accompanying the paper "Competing neural networks for the robust control of non-linear systems" by Rahmani et. al. is provided.
 The given scripts implement an algorithm for generating the required 2D input of a given system that would result in a desired target output.
 Here we showcase this proof-of-the-concept algorithm for projecting desired target images through the highly scattering medium of multi-mode optical fibers.

 # Software-requirements